Breaking

 Physiotherapy and physical therapy can be used together for patients with back pain caused by injury or disease.
 But sometimes, physiotherapy can be used on its own.
 The goal is to increase your range of motion, strengthen your muscles and help you resume your regular activities without back surgery.

-Physiotherapy Worcester, your physical therapist will teach you how to move, stretch and strengthen the muscles and joints that are affected.
+Your physical therapist will teach you how to move, stretch and strengthen the muscles and joints that are affected.
 The purpose of physical therapy is to restore full flexibility and strength to muscles and joints.
 It aims to maintain joint mobility.
 By restoring flexibility and strength to the affected areas, physical therapy helps you avoid further back injury.
-Often, a physiotherapist will start with an assessment to determine the cause of the pain, then the use of targeted exercise, heat therapy or ultrasound to heal sore ligaments and soft tissues, and lastly the administration of pain relievers.
+Often, your physiotherapy Bromsgrove session will start with an assessment to determine the cause of the pain, then the use of targeted exercise, heat therapy, or ultrasound to heal sore ligaments and soft tissues, and lastly the administration of pain relievers.

 Many patients experience problems such as muscle imbalances, spasms, weakness, tightness, tight joints and damage to discs that affect core stability.
 Core stability refers to the muscular support of the spine and other body structures that help keep the spine and other structures in their proper positions.
 Core stabilization is dependent upon the strong ligaments, muscles, tendons and joints that help maintain proper posture.
 When one or more of these structures are weakened, it can lead to back, shoulder and neck pain.
 Physical therapists may recommend special exercises, massage therapy and nutritional advice to help patients strengthen their core muscles, decrease their dependence on medications and prevent further injury.